Hangar Door Parameters

 Clear opening width: Total clear width for aircraft entry with maneuvering clearance, e.g., wingspan + 3-6 ft/1-2 m

-Interior clearances: Space required for door operation (side room for sliding/stacking, headroom for bi-fold/lift)
+Interior clearances: Space required for door operation, e.g., side room for sliding/stacking, headroom + inside room for raised types

 Fire rating: Resistance to fire spread through door, e.g., 60-180 minutes (UL 10B/IBC, EN 1634 or equiv.)